kuhumcst/cstlemma/README.md

 **Installation**

 * Linux:
+    1. Download (e.g. git pull) cstlemma, parsesgml, letterfunc and hashmap.
+If you are going to use the Makefile that comes with cstlemma, locate each of these packages in separate subdirectories under the same directory, and call these subdirectories cstlemma, parsesgml, letterfunc and hashmap, respectively.

-    1. Change directory to the 'src' directory.
+    2. Change directory to the 'cstlemma/src' directory.
-    2. Run 'make' or 'make cstlemma'.
+    3. Run 'make' or 'make cstlemma'.
 To get rid of object files, run
-    3. 'make clean'.
+    4. 'make clean'.

 **Running**